Your pond plants will start to go brown and die back in Autumn

 - Cut down the stems and dead foliage of Typha species to 6" above the Winter water level of your pond.

-- All this foliage should be shaken or checked to remove the creatures hiding in it.
+- Shake & check all cut back foliage to remove the creatures hiding in it.

 - Leave on the side of the pond for a while.
 This lets any more wildlife get back to the water.